orlagh-sweeney/the-big-review/README.md

 - Example 3: Python errors for line length and trailing white spaces: <br> <image src="assets/readme/pycode-errors.png" width="600px"></image>

 Unresolved python errors:
-- The two API request URLS in the views.py file were flagged as errors but have been left as they are.
+- The two API request URLs in the views.py file were flagged with 'line too long' errors but they have been left as they are.

 ### Accessibility
-The following tool was used to check accessibility of the website:
-- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/): was used to check the accessibility of the site and to see if there were issues.
+[Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used to check the accessibility of the site and to see if there were issues.

-- Lighthouse Reports:<br>
+Lighthouse Reports:<br>
 Home Page: <br> <image src="assets/readme/lighthouse-home.png" width="600px"></image><br>
 Search Page: <br> <image src="assets/readme/lighthouse-search.png" width="600px"></image><br>
 Movie Detail Page: <br> <image src="assets/readme/lighthouse-moviedetail.png" width="600px"></image><br>